-The following screenshots illustrate a sample chart with different advanced summary functions applied.
+The following screenshot illustrates a sample chart with different advanced summary functions applied.

-After creating a chart, you can easily change it to another chart type at a click of a button with out changing the plotted data.
-For example, you have created a Bar chart, but then decide that you want the data to be displayed as a Pie chart.
-You can do this by changing the chart type using the toolbar or you can use Other Charts button on the toolbar.
+After creating a chart, you can easily change it to another chart type by simply clicking on a button without changing the plotted data.
+For example, you have created a Bar chart, but then decide that you want the data to be displayed on a Pie chart.
+You can do this by changing the chart type using the toolbar or you can use More Charts button on the toolbar.

 After selecting the required chart type in the dialog box, click OK.